henloh/Ui5AppGenerator/readme.md

+# AppGen

+The AppGenerator is used to create Ui5 Apps.
+It contains a template app that is copied and the files that contain the project name get changed.
+A simple proxy (http capable) is used to connect to the odata services of the gateway.
+The template app is customizable but the files need to be included in the code.
+It works a bit like the ui5 tooling but is not limited to one app at the time and brings a few other features.
+The current functions include adding services, views and dialogs to existing apps, creating new apps, building the app and deploying apps to the gateway.
+Ui5 tooling is installed and used to build the apps.
+Thanks to the guys over there, they do wonderful work!
+If you programm Ui5 apps yourself you will understand the code of this app as well, just take a look :)

+Is is based on node.js and express.
+Customise as much as you need to make it work for you.
+I want to make the apps work offline as well.
+To achieve self-sufficient apps I have to use the ui5 toolinge serve.
+You could klick on an app, the tooling will kick in, and host it parallel to the AppGenerator.

+Most likly the best thing would be to pack my management tools into a middleware extension, but I work alone and don't have to knowledge to do that.
+If someone want to help me with that please let me know, I would love to do that!

 # Installation

 For the installation only node.js is required and the cli has to be available.
 The following packages are in use.